AJKellmann/Graph2VR/README.md

 You can find a sample settings.txt [here](https://github.com/molgenis/Graph2VR/releases/download/1.2.3/Settings.txt).

 To access a specific SPARQL Endpoint, the `Virtuoso.ini` can be used to specify the server, the graph within the server and a starting query.
-Note, that only CONSTRUCT queries can be used as initial queries, andd they need to be JSON-encoded.
-While certain functionalities (such as BIND, MINUS, or subqueries) are not yet implemented as options within Graph2VR's GUI, these can still be used within the initial query.
+Note that only CONSTRUCT queries can be used as initial queries, and they need to be JSON-encoded While certain functionalities (such as BIND, MINUS, or subqueries) are not yet implemented as options within Graph2VR's GUI, these can still be used within the initial query.

 ## System Requirements